 See: Deviceless Dowsing

 An instrument invented by M. Bovis in France to give measurements on a scale of 1 to 100 in regard to dowsing responses.
 He first used it to determine the quality of cheese and casks of wine.
 Now it is mainly used in radiesthesia and other methods of healing.
 The biometer consists of a wood baseboard with a 100cm rule which can be slid into the base.
 At the 0 end a small cup is fitted to hold a sample witness, if required.
 The pendulum is held towards the right end of the base and the rule is slid out or in until a positive response is observed by the dowser.
 The reading on the rule is taken as the value or rate.
 There are many variations of the biometer.
 Blanche Merz pioneered use of a chart incorporating a larger scale of Bovis Units extending into the tens of thousands.
-However, as with all methods of measurement, readings tend to be subjective and vary between dowsers.
+However, as with all methods of measurement, readings can be subjective and vary between dowsers.

 A term used by French researcher Pierre Cody in the 1930s to describe a vertically rising radiation which he thought could cause cancer.
 The radiation can be measured by an electroscope and other more modern instruments as well as by dowsing.
 More information as to the precise form that this energy takes would be an advantage to dowsers.